2020 has certainly been a very strange and crazy year for the whole world.

 Ever since, I’ve been amazed at how quickly counsellors have embraced working online.
 Many of them are now undertaking their own online counsellor training and planning to stick with 100% online sessions even once it’s safe to return to face-to-face counselling, something no one could have ever predicted.

 Sadly, pre Covid, online CPD workshops were also looked down upon by many counsellors.
 After spending 18 months trying to get my online workshops off the ground with very low numbers I was so excited to see a huge surge in popularity in 2020.

 In June, in partnership with Online Events, I ran 4 online workshops each with 100 to 150 people booked on!
 With such high demand we ran them again in October, and continued to see huge group numbers.

 It was so great to have so many counsellors up for learning more about working with LGBTQ clients.
-If you want to join us in next time check the dates here.

 The successful big groups ironically led to demand from some counsellors wanting smaller workshops where they could have a more intimate learning experience with me.